functionalscript/nanvm/notes/djs-article.md

 Data JS addresses several key points:
 - It eliminates data redundancy through `const` declarations.
-- It enables modular data structuring via cross-file references, using syntax that is well-familiar to JavaScript users;
+- It enables modular data structuring via cross-file references, using syntax that is well-familiar to JavaScript users.
-- It allows load-time computations sing JavaScript syntax, plus delayed "run-time" computations in a host environment.
+- It allows load-time computations using JavaScript syntax, plus delayed ‘run-time’ computations in a host environment.
 - Despite its expressiveness, Data JS maintains security and efficiently manages load-time resource consumption (CPU cycles/memory).
 Our reference Data JS